When “I’m Fine” Isn’t Actually Fine

 Practical Details

-Offering In-Person (Cardiff-By-The-Sea, San Diego, California) and Telehealth sessions to those in California, Colorado, and Utah
+Format: In-person (Cardiff-by-the-Sea, San Diego, CA) and Telehealth for clients in California, Colorado, and Utah.

-Therapy is confidential and conducted according to professional and ethical standards.
+Therapy is confidential and follows professional and ethical standards.

 Ways to Work With Me